itstrangvu/trangs/content/notes/using-llms-in-product-design.md

 - design
 ---

-Since the rise of AI, I’ve experimented to understand its capabilities, test its boundaries, and assess what’s possible today and what still lies out of reach.
+Since the rise of LLMs, I’ve experimented to understand its capabilities, test its boundaries, and assess what’s possible today and what still lies out of reach.
 Below are some notes on how I integrate AI into my daily work, across the entire design process.